 Surveillance Video Recovery in Digital Forensics

-Before getting closer to the digital forensics by surveillance video, we would get started with looking into what a surveillance video system is.
+Before getting closer to the digital forensics by video surveillance, we would get started with looking into what a surveillance video system is.

 Most video recordings from CCTV or surveillance cameras are saved using DVRs (Digital Video Recorder) or NVRs (Network Video Recorder).